 Registered nurses must be able to effectively communicate with patients to understand their concerns and assess their health conditions.

-In all nursing education programs, students take courses in anatomy, physiology, microbiology, chemistry, nutrition, psychology, and other social and behavioral sciences, as well as in liberal arts.
-BSN programs typically take 4 years to complete; ADN and diploma programs usually take 2 to 3 years to complete.
+Nursing education programs usually include courses in anatomy, physiology, microbiology psychology, and other social and behavioral sciences, as well as in liberal arts.
+Bachelor of science in nursing (BSN) degree programs typically take 4 years to complete; associate’s degree in nursing (ADN), associate of science in nursing (ASN) degree, and diploma programs usually take 2 to 3 years to complete.
+Diploma programs are typically offered by hospitals or medical centers, and there are far fewer diploma programs than there are BSN, ADN, and ASN programs.
 All programs include supervised clinical experience.

 Generally, licensed graduates of any of the three types of education programs (bachelor’s, associate’s, or diploma) qualify for entry-level positions as a staff nurse.
 However, employers—particularly those in hospitals—may require a bachelor’s degree.

-Clinical nurse specialists (CNSs) must earn a master’s degree in nursing and typically already have 1 or more years of work experience as an RN or in a related field.
+Clinical nurse specialists (CNSs) must earn a master’s degree in nursing and typically already have 1 year or more of work experience as an RN or in a related field.
 CNSs who conduct research typically need a doctoral degree.

 Licenses, Certifications, and Registrations